df18/ActiveDirectoryLab/README.md

 ## Description

-This homelab simulates a Windows domain environment using Hyper-V. It serves as a personal learning environment for exploring Active Directory and enterprise Windows infrastructure concepts.
+This homelab simulates a Windows domain environment using Hyper-V. It serves as a personal learning environment for exploring Active Directory and enterprise Windows infrastructure concepts using a Windows Server domain controller and a Windows 10 domain-joined client.

 ---